LotfiMEZIANI/Three-in-one-blog-post/blog-post.md

 > - **`main.ts`**: the entry point of the NestJS app where we bootstrap it.
 > - **`app.module.ts`**: the root module of the NestJS app.
 It implemente a `controller` `AppController` and a `provider` `AppService`.

-to serve the nest server run :
+To serve the nest server run :

 ```shell
 $ npm start